datty/oauth2-login/README.md

     - "serverAccess"
 allowed-roles:
     - "wheel"
-name-regex: "test.*"
 ```

 #### Config options

 - `createuser`: Enable user account autocreation.
-- `name-regex`: Only logins that match the regex are allowed/created.
 - `sufficient-roles`: User must have these roles assigned to login.
 - `allowed-roles`: If a user has these roles, they will be assigned to his Unix user as groups.
   All other roles will be ignored.